 Overconfidence as a result of herd mentality is another major cause of loss in investment.
 People tend to feel confident in an investment when an illusion that a very

 large number of people are involved.
-To avoid this illusion, a little more work should go into asking questions about the investment from experts to avoid the bias that comes from herd mentality.
+To avoid this illusion, a little more work should go into asking questions about the investment from experts to avoid the bias that comes from the herd mentality.

 The idea that investment should only be short-term is not an ideal mindset for an investment journey.
 A significant number of people around the world do not seek to diversify their investments and hold real assets.
 This is problematic because portfolio investments are volatile and present high-risk situations where an individual could lose all the money invested.